zef-dev/convoworks-wp/readme.txt

 4. Enable testing for you new skill on [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask)
 5. Enable your skill in your Alexa app (iOS, Android) or the [Alexa web app](https://alexa.amazon.com/spa/) - under 'My skills/dev'

+== Enabling web chat component ==

+1. Navigate to the Conviguration view in the desired Convoworks service
+2. Enable "Convo Chat" platform
+3. Use shortcode to display it on the website: [convo_chat service_id="your-service-id"]

 == Registering your custom Convoworks package ==

  If you plan to [develop your custom Convoworks package](https://convoworks.com/docs/developers/develop-custom-packages/) you can register it from your theme or plugin like this